Enjoyweaver/SafeMemeLabs/README.md

 # SafeMeme Labs

 We create safememes so you can invest safely, predictably, and to have fun along the way.

 ## Features

-- New `/app` dir,
-- Routing, Layouts, Nested Layouts and Layout Groups
-- Data Fetching, Caching and Mutation
-- Loading UI
-- Route handlers
-- Metadata files
-- Server and Client Components
-- API Routes and Middlewares
 - Authentication using **NextAuth.js**
 - ORM using **Prisma**
-- Database on **PlanetScale**
+- Database on **Supabase**
 - UI Components built using **Radix UI**
 - Documentation and blog using **MDX** and **Contentlayer**
 - Subscriptions using **Stripe**